 Daniel Chang

-Daniel Chang has two children ages 5 and 7.
+Daniel Chang has two children.
 Hugo, his oldest son attends CAIS and is in the Class of 2026.
 His younger son Julian attends Alamo Elementary School.
 His wife Deb spends a lot of her time volunteering for CAIS and is a board member of Julian’s Awareness Movement (JAM).
 He was born in Taipei, Taiwan and spent his entire youth there.
 Daniel attended Taipei American School (TAS) and graduated in 1994.
 That fall he moved to Portland, Oregon and attended Lewis and Clark College.
 He graduated with a BA in Economics and a Minor in Chinese while studying abroad in Beijing for one semester.
 After graduation, Daniel moved to the East Coast and worked for Air Products and Chemicals in their Career Development Program.
 He ended up moving back to the West Coast as a Marketing position opened up in Santa Clara.
 He is currently the President of Fang Da Properties, a real estate investment company.
 He is also a board member of JAM, which he founded with his wife Deb.

 Family is the most important part of Daniel’s life.
 You will either see him on the golf links or trying to keep up with the rest of his extremely active family.
 He have been involved with CAIS as the Preschool soccer coach for his son’s soccer team.
 He believes in the school’s mission and wants all CAIS kids to succeed.